fico-xpress/insight-projects/readme.md

             manageView: "Manage",                       // the id of the management view
             viewType: "",                               // type of the current view. project | scenario.
 Any other value means neither
             projectEntities: [],                        // list of project entities that impact the project revision for the current view. "all" or [entity names]
-            projectRevisionEntity: "ProjectRevision"    // the entity storing the project revision }
+            projectRevisionEntity: "ProjectRevision",   // the entity storing the project revision
+            projectAttributes: []                       // List of project entities that will be fetched as extra information available for the project list in the management view
+        }
 ```